Freelancer-Protocol/docs/example.md

 </div>

 **It's ok for the demo to have a few minor glitches that will have to be fixed for the final version.**
-Steve likes what he's seeing so he approves the demo.
+Steve mostly likes what he's seeing so he approves the demo.

 The milestone will now finalize for sure, as soon as Lisa uploads the deliverable.